Layendan/Layendanimator/README.md

 Download the `Layendanimator_<version>_x64.dmg` file and open it.
 Then, drag the application to your `Applications` folder.

+If the application does not want to open, then navigate to your Applications folder, right click on the application, and click open.
+Once you do that, you will be able to open the application normally.

 For Silicon _(M1/M2)_ based Macs, arm64 versions of the app will be available in the future if I move away from ffmpeg for downloading and github will make it easier to compile arm64 builds.

 ### Linux